 Where to get naloxone and harm reduction supplies

-York Region Public Health is currently working with the following partners to distribute naloxone and/or harm reduction supplies:
+York Region Public Health is currently working with the following partners and others to distribute naloxone and/or harm reduction supplies:

 - Addiction Services Central Ontario